ryanmuska/Swift/samples.md

 * **COMPLEX PROPERTIES**

-  Complex properties use a getters and setters.
+  Complex properties use getters and setters.

   In this example, when you **_GET_** the perimeter value, it is based off of the `sideLength` value.